-Committee oversaw the setting and submission for verification of the Science Based Targets initiative ("SBTi") Below 2°C reduction commitment for Scope 3 by 2030, which upon recommendation by the Committee were subsequently approved by the Board.
+Committee oversaw the setting and submission for verification of the Science Based Targets initiative ("SBTi") green energy backed by Renewable Energy Guarantees of commitments which saw the Group commit to a Near-term Below 2°C reduction commitment for Scope 3 by 2030, which upon recommendation by the Committee were subsequently approved by the Board.
 As part of the recommendation for setting the Scope 3 commitment, the Committee gave due consideration to the actions required by the Company and its partner supply chain to allow the Company to meet its commitment.
 The Committee also has regard to the costs associated with the carbon reduction initiatives in the context of meeting the SBTi targets.